oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/dsp_control/README.md

   mkdir build
   cd build
   ```
-  To compile for the default target (the Agilex 7® device family), run `cmake` using the command:
+  To compile for the default target (the Agilex® 7 device family), run `cmake` using the command:
   ```
   cmake ..
   ```